Essu-man/Plantea/README.md

-# Plantea
+# Potea
-Finding Plants and pots
+Finding Pots for plants